jhpyle/docassemble/_docs/documents.md

 Luckiliy, there is [a tool] that will help you extract the literal field names from a PDF file.

-Note: if your PDF document has many fields, it is strongly recommended that you use [Adobe Acrobat Pro] to give each field a concise, meaningful, and accurate field name (as well as a helpful tooltip).
+If your PDF document has many fields, it is strongly recommended that you use [Adobe Acrobat Pro] to give each field a concise, meaningful, and accurate field name (as well as a helpful tooltip).
 [Adobe Acrobat Pro] has a feature for automatically assigning names to fields, but this tool often assigns incorrect names.
-You should go through this process _before_ you [generate] the `attachment` statement for filling fields in the PDF file.
+You should go through this process _before_ you [generate] the `attachment` specifier for filling fields in the PDF file.

 While it is legal for a PDF file to contain more than one field with the same name, please note that **docassemble** is unable to populate